NativeScript/ios-spm/README.md

-# ns-v8-ios
+# NativeScriptSDK

-A description of this package.
+Swift Package of the NativeScript v8 iOS runtime.